 DATA Fibonacci; Do i = 1 to 10; fib = Sum (Fib, Lag(fib)); if i = 1 then Fib = 1; output; end; PROC PRINT Fibonacci; RUN;

 The output of this SAS program in a printed format can be given as:

-I am sure you must have enjoyed reading this SAS Tutorial that covers basics in depth and teaches you how to install SAS and run a simple SAS program.
+I am sure you must have enjoyed reading this SAS Tutorial that covers basics in-depth and teaches you how to install SAS and run a simple SAS program.
 To become a SAS pro, learning the basics is not enough, but you should have an idea of advanced concepts too.
 For this reason, you are recommended joining the SAS Certification Program at JanBask Training and learn how to write complex SAS programs.

-To build a career in analytics domain, SAS is just the right move.
+To build a career in the analytics domain, SAS is just the right move.
 So, what are you waiting for, start learning with JanBask Training now!

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.